vgl-hub/gfastats/instructions/README.md

 ## EXCISE

-The EXCISE instruction removes segment1 from its scaffold, leaving it unplaced and adding a gap of the given size with id `gap1` between the original sequences
+The EXCISE instruction removes segment1 from its scaffold, leaving it unplaced and adding a gap of 50bp with id `gap1` between the original sequences

 ```
 EXCISE  segment1  50  gap1